realtalk@MIT Policies

 The process of recording, highlighting, and sharing with consent is meant to empower conversation participants to build relationships and strengthen trust.
 There are three types of consent involved in participating in a realtalk@MIT conversation – one consent that is necessary to participate in the program, and two others that are optional.

 1. Consent to participate and be recorded: Individuals first consent to participate in realtalk@MIT and have their small-group conversations recorded as part of a project – e.g., the first-year undergraduate orientation.
-This consent allows all other participants to hear audio and see transcripts of all recordings in that project, and also enables human-steered AI and data visualization tools to surface patterns and themes across their stories and reflections.
+This consent allows select project organizers and realtalk@MIT support staff to hear and manage conversations, and also enables human-steered AI and data visualization tools to surface patterns and themes across their stories and reflections.

 2. (Optional) Consent to allow collected data to be used by CCC for research purposes: Those who agree to participate can give their additional consent to allow speech recordings, transcripts, app interaction data, and demographic information generated from realtalk@MIT conversations to be utilized to understand interaction patterns, assess impact, and enhance future tools and methods of the realtalk@MIT program.

-3. (Optional per highlight) Consent to share recorded highlights: Post-conversation, participants then review an AI-generated transcript of what has been shared, highlighting any excerpts that would be especially meaningful and valuable for others to hear.
-The platform will request a specific consent from the speaker of a given highlight to share more widely.
-If they give consent, the highlight will be accessible by anyone in the MIT community to see.
+3. (Optional per highlight) Consent to share recorded highlights: Post-conversation, project organizers and trained community sensemakers then review an AI-generated transcript of what has been shared, highlighting any excerpts that would be especially meaningful and valuable for others to hear.
+The platform will request specific consent from the speaker of a given highlight to share more widely..
 If they do not consent, the highlight will not be shared more widely.

 b.
 User Submissions